gregorybel/combo-pairing/README.md

  </N1>
  ```

-on LOS 14.1 or any rooted Android 7.1.x device
+#### On LineageOS 14.1 or any rooted Android 7.1.x device
-go to the end of the file and paste the content you copied from phone 1 from /data/misc/bluedroid/bt_config.conf (reference point X)
+go to the end of the file and paste the contents you copied from phone 1 from /data/misc/bluedroid/bt_config.conf (reference point X).
+The section will look similar to this one:

 ```
-[XX:XX:XX:XX:XX:XX]
+[00:0e:2f:34:5e:f6]
 Timestamp = 1476801455
 DevClass = 001f00
 DevType = 1